kanaszewska/pharmacy/README.md

 # Features

-# Problem Statement
-I created a tiny REST/JSON web service in Java using Spring Boot (RestController) with an API that supports basic Products' CRUD:
+I created a tiny REST/JSON web service in Java using Spring Boot (RestController) with an API that supports basic CRUD:

+Producer:
+* Create a new producer
+* Get a list of all producers
+* Get a date of a single producer
+* Delete a single producer

+Drug:
-* Create a new Product
+* Create a new drug
-* Get a list of all Products
+* Get a list of all drugs
+* Get a date of a single drug
+* Delete a single drug
-* Update a Product
+* Update a drug

-The API should also support:
+User:
+* Create a new user
+* Get a list of all users
+* Get a date of a single user based on the address

+Order:
-* Placing an Order
+* Placing an order
-* Retrieving all orders within a given time period
+* Retrieving all orders
-* A product should have a name and some representation of its price.
+* Get a date of a single order
+* Delete a single order
+* Change the status of an order

 Each order should be recorded and have a list of products.
 It should also have the buyer’s e-mail, and the time the order was placed.